 It is also important that the success of your studies does not suffer from excess jobbing.
 After all, in order to keep receiving BAföG payments, at the beginning of the 5th semester a certificate of study must be produced demonstrating that ordinary performance has been achieved to the end of the 4th semester.

-With statutory health insurance, family-insured students may earn a maximum of 470 € per month (2022), otherwise they will be excluded from the family insurance.
-Tip: The monthly income-related expenses allowance of 83.33 EUR can be deducted from the salary if applicable.
+With statutory health insurance, family-insured students may earn a maximum of 505 € per month, otherwise they will be excluded from the family insurance.
+In the case of income from a mini-job, the limit is 538 euros.
+Tip: The monthly income-related expenses allowance of 102.50 EUR can be deducted from the salary if applicable.
+Please ask your health insurance company for details.

-International students who have leave to remain for study purposes in Germany may only work on 120 whole or 240 half days per year.
+International students who have leave to remain for study purposes in Germany may only work on 140 whole or 280 half days per year.
+They do not need the approval of the immigration authority for this.
+Prior authorisation from the Foreigners' Registration Office is required for work lasting more than 140 full or 280 half days.
 As an exception to this, scientific or student-related assistant roles are without limit.
 Freelance work must be approved by the immigration authority.

 In the first year in which a student has leave to remain in the country for measures preparatory to a course of study, work may only be carried out in the holidays.